androidcodehunter/CurrencyConverter/README.md

 Tools and technologies: <br>
 Koin for Dependency injection<br>
-Kotlin Coroutines for threat management like api calling<br>
+Kotlin Coroutines for thread management like api calling<br>
 Retrofit for networking<br>
 ViewPager2 for better efficiency<br>
 Room for cache management<br>